Blendify/blender-manual/blender_docs/manual/compositing/types/color/z_combine.rst

 When choosing between two negative Z-values, Z-Combine will use whichever is more negative.

 Alpha values carry over from the input images.
-Not only is the image pixel chosen, but also its alpha channel value.
+Not only is the image pixel chosen, but also, it's alpha channel value.
 So, if a pixel is partially or totally transparent, the result of the Z-Combine will also be partially transparent;
 in which case the background image will show through the foreground (chosen) pixel.
 Where there are sharp edges or contrast,